acartalade/ONLINE-RESUME/doc/index.rst

                      .. grid-item-card::
                         :columns: 6

                         **Since 2012**: I am involved in derivation and simulations of **interface-capturing models** for several phenomena observed in glass (see :numref:`target-Fig-Observation`).
 At this scale, the simulations predict the conditions of new phase appearance which impact the physical properties of waste packages.
-At high temperature, the new phase is liquid (“demixing of immiscible fluids” or “spinodal decomposition”).
+At high temperature (SIVIT project), the new phase is liquid (“demixing of immiscible fluids” or “spinodal decomposition”).
 At lower temperature, the new phase is solid (“crystal growth”).
-At low temperature, the water can alter the surface of the package to create a gel (“maturation of gel”).
+At low temperature (VESTA project), the water can alter the surface of the package to create a gel (“maturation of gel”).

                      .. grid-item::
                         :columns: 6